elolab/glaDIAtor-nf/README.md

 * Fixed modification: Carbamidomethyl (C)
 * Variable modification: Oxidation (M)

 glaDIAtor-nf provides a small set of search parameter settings that can be adjusted.
-If more settings needs to be adjusted, the default settings (comet_settings_template.xml and xtandem_settings_template.xml) can be accessed at the container image location /opt/gladiator/.
+If more settings needs to be adjusted, the default settings (`comet_settings_template.xml` and `xtandem_settings_template.xml`) can be edited from this directory, or directly in [notes.org](notes.org) if you tangle it afterwards.
 ### Annotate the peptide intensity matrix from command line